zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 # getMonthlyEcommerceSales
 Get monthly eCommerce Sales from Amazon, eBay, Walmart, Jet and ShipStation exports.

+## Usage
+`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the [hardcoded] **SpreadsheetExports** folder, parse them and output the results to the **output** folder.
+Each output will be a csv, with a name corresponding to the particular marketplace and todays date.
+Requirements: None
+All imported libraries are native to default python installation.

 ## What?
 **Gather month to date eCommerce sales, for only specified products/skus.**
 * Strip out any csv rows, line items, that are prior to current month or are not associated with desired product.